 The next Brooklyn Film Festival will take place May 29 – June 7, 2020.

 Postmarked by = Submission packages can be mailed until the day of the deadline.

-Filmmakers selected for the festival will be notified via email by May 12.
-Not selected films will be notified via WITHOUTABOX or FilmFreeway when the full lineup is complete and confirmed (around May 18th).
+Filmmakers selected for the festival will be notified via email by May 10.
+Not selected films will be notified via FilmFreeway when the full lineup is complete and confirmed (around May 18th).

-Filmmakers selected for the festival will be notified via email by May 12th.
-Not selected films will be notified via WITHOUTABOX or FilmFreeway when the full lineup is complete and confirmed (around May 18th).
+Filmmakers selected for the festival will be notified via email by May 10th.
+Not selected films will be notified via FilmFreeway when the full lineup is complete and confirmed (around May 18th).